AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/page-objects.md

 ```csharp
 public TextField CouponCode => App.Components.CreateById<TextField>("coupon_code");
 ```
-All elements are placed inside the file **PageName.Elements** so that the declarations of your elements to be in a single place.
-It is convenient since if there is a change in some of the locators or elements types you can apply the fix only here.
-All elements are implements as properties.
+All elements are placed inside the file **PageName.Elements** so that the declarations of your elements are in a single place.
+It is convenient since if there is a change in some of the locators or elements types you can apply the fix just here.
+All elements are implementations as properties.
 Here we use the short syntax for declaring properties, but you can always use the old one. **App.Components** property is actually a shorter version of **ComponentCreateService**.
 ```csharp
 public ComponentsList<Number> QuantityBoxes => App.Components.CreateAllByClassContaining<Number>("input-text qty text");
 ```